Nuclear power in Poland: 2020 to current

 Growing environmental, climate change, and economic concerns among the Polish public, policymakers, and businesses continues to drive Polish interest in nuclear power in the 2020s.
 The most significant efforts are those of the state-owned nuclear development company Polskie Elektrownie Jądrowe regarding large light water reactors in the 1,000 MWe to 1,250 MWe range and those of private industrial companies pursuing small modular reactors for deployment at industrial sites.

 In 2021 Polish Prime Minister Mateusz Morawiecki, jointly with prime ministers of Hungary, France, Czech Republic, Romania, Slovak Republic and Slovenia, signed an open letter to European Commission calling for recognition of role of nuclear power as the only non-intermittent low-carbon energy source currently available at industrial scale in Europe.

-In April 2021 Polish Academy of Sciences (PAN) published a comprehensive report on perspectives of decarbonization of energy sector, calling for increased use of "any low-carbon energy sources", including renewable energy and nuclear power.
+In April 2021 the Polish Academy of Sciences (PAN) published a comprehensive report on perspectives on the decarbonization of the energy sector, calling for increased use of "any low-carbon energy sources", including renewable energy and nuclear power.
 Minister of energy Michał Kurtyka declared it's not realistic to look at low-carbon energy sector without nuclear power.

-A November 2021 poll indicated 74% in favor of building nuclear power plants in Poland in general, 58% supporting their location in their neighborhood and 39% opposing the latter.
-82% believe nuclear power plants contribute to energy resilience of the country.
+A November 2021 poll indicated 74% of respondents were in favor of building nuclear power plants in Poland in general, 58% supported their location in their neighborhood and 39% opposed the latter.
+82% believed nuclear power plants contribute to the energy resilience of the country.